by Daniel J. Solove

 Other News of Note

-Home Depot Data Breach [Link] Home Depot recently released a data security breach notification outlining the details of a breach that involved 56 million customer credit and debit card accounts, as well as 53 million customer email addresses.
+Home Depot Data Breach [link no longer available] Home Depot recently released a data security breach notification outlining the details of a breach that involved 56 million customer credit and debit card accounts, as well as 53 million customer email addresses.
 Hackers gained initial entry into Home Depot’s network by using the log-in credentials of a third party vendor.
 Once inside, hackers exploited a weakness Microsoft Windows to access the sensitive information.

 U.S. Postal Service Hacked [Link] On November 10, 2014, the postmaster announced that the records of 800,000 U.S. Postal Service employees were breached.
 The breach affected the names, dates of birth, SSNs, addresses, employment dates and emergency contact information of up to 800,000 employees.
 The names, addresses, phone numbers, and email addresses of customers who called or emailed the USPS Customer Care Center between January 1 and August 16, 2014, may also have been compromised.
 Chinese government hackers are suspected.